Thenmozhi-Palanisamy/EXPERIMENT-NO--04-PRESSURE-MEASUREMENT-USING-ARDUINO-AIM-To-interface-an-FSR-force-sensitive-resist/README.md

 ### PROGRAM
- *your roll no : 212221230116
+ *your roll no : 212221240045
- * your name    :Thenmozhi P
+ * your name    :REVATHI D
- * department and year: 2year AIDS
+ * department and year: 2year AIML

  // Define pins:
 #define fsrpin A0